Trip.com Launches Black Friday Campaign with Savings for UK Travellers

 Savings of up to 30% on flights, hotels, trains, tours and tickets plus limited £20 coupons on offer in Trip.com's Black Friday campaign running from 22 - 29 Nov.

 LONDON, Nov.
-22, 2021 /PRNewswire/ -- Trip.com, the global travel agency, today launches its Black Friday campaign offering savings to UK travellers.
+23, 2021 /PRNewswire/ -- Trip.com, the global travel agency, yesterday launched its Black Friday campaign offering savings to UK travellers.
 From 22 to 29 November, Trip.com users booking flights, hotels, trains, tours and tickets will be able to enjoy savings of up to 30% on eligible bookings, as well as have the chance to receive £20 coupons to spend on their next trip.

 On top of the booking savings, throughout the campaign period Trip.com will be giving away a limited number of £20 coupons.
 Coupons will be available on a first come, first served basis, and valid for travel between 22 November 2021 and 31 March 2022 - meaning users who receive a coupon can use them towards a spontaneous winter trip or plan ahead and book a springtime escape.
 Coupons will be given out during the whole campaign period and for use by Trip.com users for bookings over the applicable minimum value on the Trip.com mobile app.

 To get access to the incredible deals on offer over the next week, download the Trip.com app here.
-For more information and full terms and conditions for Trip.com's Black Friday campaign, please visit: [insert GB campaign landing page link].
+For more information and full terms and conditions for Trip.com's Black Friday campaign, please visit: https://uk.trip.com/sale/w/2981/2021-black-friday.html?locale=en_gb.

 To show it cares for its customers, Trip.com recently launched its Customer Service Pledge.
 Trip.com is committed to supporting customers throughout their trip and is always there when help is needed with its 24/7 multilingual global customer service centres.